 Dumplings are traditionally eaten on New Year’s Eve, particularly in Northern China, and symbolise wealth.
 Chinese dumplings are said to resemble Chinese gold or silver ingots, the currency of imperial China; not the rectangular gold bars familiar from heist movies, but boat-shaped, with turned-up ends.
 The filling is usually pork and prawn, or pork and chive; according to custom, the more you can eat, the wealthier you will be – so tuck in.

-Whole steamed fish (清蒸鱼) – abundance and fertility
+Whole steamed fish – abundance and fertility

 Photo by Getty Images

 One of the key dishes for a New Year’s Eve feast, it is important that the fish is served with head and tail intact as this signifies a good end to the old year and a good beginning to the next.
 Carp or catfish are traditional; the word for fish sounds like ‘surplus’, so this symbolises always having more than you need.
-Half of the fish is traditionally kept for the next day, so that the new year can begin with a ‘surplus’.

-Whole chicken (白切鸡) – unity and togetherness
+Poached whole chicken – unity and togetherness

-This is traditionally poached and served whole (complete with head and feet) to symbolise unity, along with ginger and spring onions.
+This is traditionally poached whole (complete with head and feet) to symbolise unity, and served along with ginger and spring onions.

-Longevity noodles (长寿面) – happiness and a long life
+Longevity noodles – happiness and a long life

 Photo by Getty Images

 A symbol of longevity, these long noodles are served uncut.
-Cooked with care to keep them intact, whoever manages to eat them without the strands breaking will live a long life.
+Cooked with care to keep them intact, whoever manages to eat them without the strands breaking will be lucky and live a long life.
 They are either boiled and served in a broth, or stir-fried; prawns are often used in this dish as in Cantonese the word for ‘prawn/shrimp’ is ‘ha’, which sounds like laughter and so symbolises happiness.

 Suggested Activity

-Buddha’s Delight (罗汉斋) – fortune and renewal
+Buddha’s Delight – fortune and renewal

 This vegetarian dish technically includes 18 ingredients (in honour of the 18 original arhats, or followers of Buddha) including shiitake mushrooms, cloud ear fungus, Chinese leaf, carrot, spring onions, sugar snap peas, dried bean curd, lily buds, bamboo shoot, taro root and fried tofu.
 This may form part of the main New Year’s Eve dinner, or be eaten as a welcomingly plain detox dish on New Year’s Day.

-Glutinous rice balls (汤圆) – family togetherness and reunion
+Glutinous rice balls – family togetherness and reunion

 Photo by Getty Images

-Oranges (橙) – wealth and success
+Oranges and similar citrus fruits – wealth and success

 Where to eat in London

-Photo by UBA Shoreditch
+Photo by Bao London

 Book here.